Brendon-Coombes/blog/source/_posts/azure-sentiment-analysis.md

 I have used the code above to set a baseline for how negative I was over the past 12 months and found that I had not posted enough to set a decent baseline, so I used my entire social media history rather than the past 12 months instead.
 From that base line I found the following results grouped by medium:

-- I used the Twitter API to pull my previous posts and found my median sentiment was **0.752673924** and mean sentiment was **0.572312586**.
+- On Twitter I found my median sentiment was **0.752673924** and mean sentiment was **0.572312586**.
-- I used the Facebook API to pull my previous posts and found my median sentiment was **0.997742295** and mean sentiment was **0.867793107**.
+- On Facebook I found my median sentiment was **0.997742295** and mean sentiment was **0.867793107**.
-- I used the Reddit API to pull my my previous posts  and found my median sentiment was **0.702302575** and mean sentiment was **0.569304293**.
+- On Reddit I found my median sentiment was **0.702302575** and mean sentiment was **0.569304293**.

 This baseline shows that I am much more positive on Facebook than the other two mediums, looking into this further I can see that it has been skewed by me saying "Happy Birthday" to my friends on their birthdays which generally has a 0.99 sentiment.
-These sort of comments take up a large portion of the comments I make on Facebook so if I continue that trend, the baseline will still be accurate.
+These sort of comments take up a large portion of the comments I make on Facebook so if I continue that trend, the baseline will still be accurate when I look again in a years time.

 Reddit and Twitter have similar numbers, but I generally post about different things on each of those mediums.
 I use Twitter to complain about services that I am consuming and sometimes I will tweet about technical things.
 On Reddit, I generally am on sport subreddits talking about my favourite teams in ice hockey (The Flyers), and in rugby (The Highlanders).
 I am active in game day threads in sports, where sentiment is easily detected if I am commenting about something like a bad pass, or an amazing play.

 All of the numbers are higher than I would have estimated to begin with, which doesn't leave me much room to grow - especially on Facebook.
 I am looking forward to at least attempting to improve my demeanor and be a more positive person in general.